get YourPretarinedNetwork and load pre-trained weights for it

 - Since the pruned model has pre-trained weights and fewer parameters, a smaller

-may be more effective during the fine-tuning.
+learning_ratemay be more effective during the fine-tuning.

 Quantization